 What is the cost of living in Vietnam for Expats?

-One of the biggest draws for expats moving to Vietnam is the low cost of living.
-Compared to Western countries or neighboring Southeast Asian countries, Vietnam offers an affordable lifestyle without compromising on quality.
 Monthly expenses for a single person range between $800 and $1,500, depending on the city and lifestyle.
 In densely populated cities like Ho Chi Minh City and Hanoi, living costs are higher.
 However, you can still live comfortably on a small budget.

 What language do they speak in Vietnam?

-Vietnamese is the official language.
-People often speak English in large metropolitan areas and popular tourist destinations.
 However, learning some basic Vietnamese phrases is useful.
 This is especially true if you plan to live in smaller towns.
 Understanding the language will help you integrate into the community, build stronger relationships, and enhance your cultural experience.

 Best Places to Live in Vietnam and How to find accommodation